Mean-field theory of 1+1D $\mathbb{Z}_2$ lattice gauge theory with matter: Phase diagram of the lattice gauge theory

 \subsubsection{Value of the entanglement entropy}

-To determine the phase diagram of the model, we first consider the entanglement entropy $S(x)$ as a function of filling $n$, and the strength of the SC term $\lambda$ at different \Zt electric field strengths $h$.
+To determine the phase diagram of the model, we first consider the bipartite entanglement entropy $S(x)$ as a function of filling $n$, and the strength of the SC term $\lambda$ at different \Zt electric field term strengths $h$.
 To calculate the entanglement entropy we cut our chain into two subsystems $A$ and $B$, where we denote the site of the cut with $x$.
 The length of the subsystem $A$ is thus $x$ and the length of the subsystem $B$ is $L+1-x$.
 Note that the total spin system contains $L+1$ spins, since we simulate the gauge fields directly.
 The cuts are thus between links $\tau_{x-1, x}$ and $\tau_{x, x+1}$ , i.e, on the matter site $x$.
+The bipartite entanglement entropy $S(x)$ was extracted from the MPS directly from the singular value decomposition at a given bond $x$, which divides the system into subsystem $A$ and $B$ \cite{Schollwoeck2011}.

 We consider the entanglement entropy at $S(x = L/2)$ and present the result in a heat map in Fig.~\ref{figMiddleEntropyValuesLGT}.
 The system exhibits symmetric features around half filling $n = 0.5$ in the absence of the \Zt electric field term, $h = 0$, where we observe a sharp decrease of the entanglement entropy for low and high fillings when $\lambda \neq 0$, see Fig.~\ref{figMiddleEntropyValuesLGT}(a).
 We attribute this to the underlying particle-hole symmetry, and the sharp drop of the entanglement entropy to the transition at $\mu = \pm t / 2$ in the Kitaev chain \cite{Kitaev2001}.